aarushi-vermaa/command_line_TicTacToe/README.md

 python3 tictactoe_game.py
 ```

-Running this command will beging the game.
+Running this command will begin the game.
 Follow the instructions displayed to play the game.

 We hope you enjoy the game!